Nomuron/PAMO/README.md

 <br>
 Author: Patryk Klimek
 <br>
-All files requested for assesments, like picture of Monkey test or linter HTML can be found in folder 'assesmentFiles'
+All files requested for assessments, like picture of Monkey test, linter HTML or Kotlin exercises can be found in folder 'assessmentFiles'